benjo-m/tinkerpal/README.md

+## Notice
+🚧 TinkerPal is still in development phase and not yet publicly available.

 # TinkerPal

 **TinkerPal** is a community-driven web app designed to connect everyday people with local, reliable helpers for manual tasks.